RADFXProject/FrontEnd/README.md

 - **Push origin**

 ### **Now your changes for the day are in the dev branch**
-## ALWAYS MERGE YOUR PERSONAL BRANCH INTO DEV WHEN YOU FEEL A FEATURE IS "COMPLETE"/READY TO BE SHARED
+## ALWAYS MERGE YOUR PERSONAL BRANCH INTO DEV AFTER WORKING SO OTHERS CAN KEEP UP TO DATE
 <br>

 ### **When you're ready for another day/feature**